-The upper shock mounting positions will have the opposite affect on the suspension that the lower shock mounting positions.
+The upper shock mounting positions will have suspension effects opposite from the lower shock mounting positions.

-Spring rate (at the wheel) increases as the upper shock mounting position is moved from position (A) to position (B).
+Spring rate (at the wheel), increases as the upper shock mounting position is moved from position (A) to position (B).

 Ride height is not affected by changes in the upper shock mounting position.